TolikPylypchuk/SharpHook/docs/articles/logging.md

 The logging functionality works by using `UioHook.SetLoggerProc`.
 This method sets the log callback - a delegate of type `LoggerProc`, which will be called to log the messages of libuiohook. `LoggerProc` receives the log level, a pointer to the message format, and a pointer to the message arguments.
-It also receives a pointer to user-supplied data (which is set in the `UioHook.SetLoggerProc`), but you shouldn't ever use that.
+It also receives a pointer to user-supplied data (which is set in the `UioHook.SetLoggerProc`), but you usually shouldn't use it.

 It is highly recommended to use `LogEntryParser` in order to create a log entry out of the pointers to the message format and arguments.
 This way you won't have to handle these pointers directly.
 The problem with handling them directly